jamalh110/cs5416-final-project/README.md

 It Contains a monolithic pipeline that already performs the stages above.
 You must preserve accuracy/correctness while distributing and optimizing it.

 It also contains a client script that follows the same spec that we will use to test your implementations.
-It is essential that your implemetation is compatible with this script
+It is essential that your implemetation is compatible with this script.

+Note that the given monolothic pipeline is not at all optimal.
+Since the combined size of the components is too large to fit in 16gb of memory, it has to remove from and reload components into memory during a single pipeline execution.
+Furthermore, it only uses a batch size of 1.

 ## 6. System Requirements / Spec